DesignSpark Mechanical: Background

 DesignSpark Mechanical is based on the SpaceClaim Engineer application and is the product of a collaboration between RS Group plc and Ansys, Inc. An introductory brochure is available here.
 The goal to offer a free 3D CAD software with many features of high-end software is to engage with those such as engineering education students or small businesses who may not need or cannot afford premium branded 3D CAD software.

 Rapid prototyping

 DesignSpark Mechanical supports rapid prototyping through SpaceClaim's 3D direct modeling methodology using the Pull, Move, Fill and Combine tools that allow interacting with digital 3D objects like modeling with clay, all available in the free 3D CAD version.

 3D CAD library

 3D models for more than 75,000 products from the RS catalog are available for download within the software.

 Subscription plans

-Paid subscription plans provide added functions for DesignSpark Mechanical, such as Mirror tool, full support of popular file formats such as STEP, STL, IGES, DXF, and DWG, and an associative drawing environment, adding many functions such as cosmetic threading, geometric dimensioning and tolerancing, annotations, and more.
+Paid subscription plans provide added functions for DesignSpark Mechanical, such as Mirror tool, Assembly tools, full support of popular file formats such as STEP, STL, IGES, DXF, and DWG, and an associative drawing environment, adding many functions such as cosmetic threading, geometric dimensioning and tolerancing, annotations, and more.